george-mcintyre/aida-pva/docs/ProviderReference.md

 ## Topology
 As a Native Channel Provider programmer you will be primarily concerned with creating a shared library for SLCLIBS.
 Each Native Channel Provider is a distinct library in SLCLIBS.
-The proceddure to create one will compile up your C source file(s) and link them with AIDASHR to resolve the calls you make to functions in AIDA-PVA Module and in any AIDA-MODULEs that you need to implement your service.
+The procedure to create one will compile up your C source file(s) and link them with STANDALONELIB to resolve the calls you make to functions in AIDA-PVA Module, and to AIDASHR for any AIDA-MODULEs that you need to implement your service.

 AIDA-PVA Jar is the process that will launch your shared library, calling the entrypoints you implement as needed.